Occidental Petroleum Corporation

 12. Will the exercise of the warrants result in the issuance of additional shares of common stock?

 Yes—upon exercise of the warrants, new shares of common stock will be issued.
 However, unlike an equity offering which would have immediately resulted in the issuance of additional shares, the warrants will only result in the issuance of shares of common stock to the extent holders choose to exercise the warrants.
-A holder will have 7 years to decide whether or not to exercise the warrants.

 13. What happens to fractional warrants?